Xuefeng-Zhu/angular-stars/README.md

 * [gocardless/angularjs-style-guide](https://github.com/gocardless/angularjs-style-guide) - AngularJS style guide used at GoCardless
 * [angular-education](https://github.com/timjacobi/angular-education) - A collection of useful resources to learn and improve your AngularJS skills.
 * [learning-angular](https://github.com/zafarali/learning-angular) - A repo containing all code used to learn AngularJS, Scroll down to README for the tutorial
+* [angular2-education](https://github.com/timjacobi/angular2-education) - A curated list of helpful material to get started with education on Angular 2
 * [mean](https://github.com/linnovate/mean) - MEAN (Mongo, Express, Angular, Node) - A Simple, Scalable and Easy starting point for full stack javascript web development - utilizing many of the best practices we've found on the way
 * [awesome-angularjs](https://github.com/gianarb/awesome-angularjs) - A list of awesome AngularJs services, directives, utilities and resources